 The series is designed to promote fun, hassle free racing with a professional atmosphere.

-CCPS is a points-based, team series, with cash awards for top finishers in each race and a cumulative cash prize for the overall points winner at the end the season.
+APC is a points-based, team series, with cash awards for top finishers in each race and a cumulative cash prize for the overall points winner at the end the season.

-CCPS races are all 45 minutes in length with a mandatory 2 minute pit-stop.
+APC races are all 45 minutes in length with a mandatory 2 minute pit-stop.
 Many teams opt to run one driver per race, however rules allow for a driver swap allowing more drivers to participate and gain valuable seat time.

 In the interest of maximizing the opportunities for SCCA members to race and enjoy their cars, some of which may not fit into one of the “recognized” SCCA classes, NC Region supports the inclusion of the ITE class for regional racing.
 (The WDCR ITE rules are incorporated into these rules.)